-Bank fraud is a serious white collar crime that involves obtaining money from any federal insurance financial institution.
-Federal bank fraud charges carry severe penalties for a conviction, including lengthy jail sentences and hefty fines.
-If you are facing bank fraud charges, you need an experienced and knowledgeable white collar criminal defense attorney.
+Bank fraud is a serious white collar crime that involves obtaining money from a financial institution.
+Federal bank fraud charges carry severe penalties for a conviction, including a statutory maximum sentence of 30 years in prison.

 Examples of bank fraud include: